Skip to main content

 Meat

-Our meat is superb quality (just like the meat you and I eat) comes from accredited farms and sourced locally where possible.
-All our meat is simply mixed with the other ingredients before being quickly frozen to retain its goodness.
+Our meat is superb quality (just like the meat you and I eat) and sourced locally where possible.
+All our meat is simply minced and mixed with the other ingredients, before being quickly frozen to retain its goodness.
 We buy grass-fed beef and lamb, outdoor-reared pork, wild venison and boar.
 We also use free-range chicken, turkey and duck (or barn-raised when government restrictions on free ranging birds are in force).
 Because we prioritise British meat, there will be some seasonal change in colour and texture - cows, for example, graze on grass and pastures in the spring, summer and autumn months, and are fed specialist feed and silage over winter months.

 Bones